Open Neighborhood Ideals of Well-Totally Dominated Trees are Cohen-Macaulay: Cohen-Macaulay Type of WTD trees

 By the construction of the interior graphs $T_\B$ and $T_\R$, we have $\NN_{\text{odd}}(T_\B) \subseteq (\chi^{-1}(B) \setminus V_1(T))R$ and $\NN_{\text{odd}}(T_\R) \subseteq (\chi^{-1}(R)\setminus V_1(T))R$; that is, the variables of the generators of $\NN_{\text{odd}}(T_\B)$ and $\NN_{\text{odd}}(T_\R)$ are blue and red, respectively.
 Hence the ideals $\NN_{\text{odd}}(T_\B)$, $\NN_{\text{odd}}(T_\R)$, and $(V_1(T))R$ use pairwise disjoint sets of variables for their generators.

 The following fact is used for Corollary~\ref{cor.
-CMness and depth of Delta-forests} which shows that the odd open neighborhood ideal of an unmixed balanced forest is also Cohen-Macaulay.
+CMness and depth of Delta-forests} which shows that the odd open neighborhood ideal of an WTD balanced forest is also Cohen-Macaulay.
 The depth computation is used in Theorem~\ref{thm. max. reg. seq. and type of Delta-forest}.